actions/actions-runner-controller/README.md

 __**Note: The repository maintainers do not have an enterprise environment (cloud or server).
 Support for the enterprise specific feature set is community driven and on a best endeavors basis.
 PRs from the community are welcomed to add features and maintain support.**__

-## Setting up authentication with GitHub API
+## Setting Up Authentication with GitHub API

 There are two ways for actions-runner-controller to authenticate with the GitHub API (only 1 can be configured at a time however):

-1. Using a GitHub App (not supported when you need enterprise level runners)
+1. Using a GitHub App (not supported for enterprise level runners due to lack of support from GitHub)
 2. Using a PAT

 Functionality wise, there isn't much of a difference between the 2 authentication methods.
 The primarily benefit of authenticating via a GitHub App is an [increased API quota](https://docs.github.com/en/developers/apps/rate-limits-for-github-apps).

 If you are deploying the solution for a GitHub Enterprise Server environment you are able to [configure your rate limiting settings](https://docs.github.com/en/enterprise-server@3.0/admin/configuration/configuring-rate-limits) making the main benefit irrelevant.
 If you're deploying the solution for a GitHub Enterprise Cloud or regular GitHub environment and you run into rate limiting issues, consider deploying the solution using the GitHub App authentication method instead.

-### Deploying using GitHub App Authentication
+### Deploying Using GitHub App Authentication

-You can create a GitHub App for either your account or any organization.
+You can create a GitHub App for either your user account or any organization, below are the app permissions required for each supported type of runner:

+_Note: Links are provided further down to create an app for your logged in user account or an organisation with the permissions for all runner types set in each link's query string_

+**Required Permissions for Repository Runners**<br />
+**Repository Permissions**

+* Actions (read)
+* Administration (read / write)
+* Metadata (read)

+**Required Permissions for Organisation Runners**<br />
+**Repository Permissions**

+* Actions (read)
+* Metadata (read)

+**Organization Permissions**
+* Self-hosted runners (read / write)

+_Note: All API routes mapped to their permissions can be found [here](https://docs.github.com/en/rest/reference/permissions-required-for-github-apps) if you wish to review_

+---

+**Setup Steps**

 If you want to create a GitHub App for your account, open the following link to the creation page, enter any unique name in the "GitHub App name" field, and hit the "Create GitHub App" button at the bottom of the page.

-_Note: The permissions are already set in the query string of the provided link:_

 - [Create GitHub Apps on your account](https://github.com/settings/apps/new?url=http://github.com/actions-runner-controller/actions-runner-controller&webhook_active=false&public=false&administration=write&actions=read)

 If you want to create a GitHub App for your organization, replace the `:org` part of the following URL with your organization name before opening it.
 Then enter any unique name in the "GitHub App name" field, and hit the "Create GitHub App" button at the bottom of the page to create a GitHub App.

-_Note: The permissions are already set in the query string of the provided link:_

 - [Create GitHub Apps on your organization](https://github.com/organizations/:org/settings/apps/new?url=http://github.com/actions-runner-controller/actions-runner-controller&webhook_active=false&public=false&administration=write&organization_self_hosted_runners=write&actions=read)